wppunk/WPPlugin/README.md

 We use a custom coding standard based on [WordPress Coding Standard](https://github.com/WordPress/WordPress-Coding-Standards).
 We disabled rules for the naming of WordPress files for using PSR-4 autoload.
 Also, we have a [feature](https://github.com/PHPCompatibility/PHPCompatibilityWP), which can allow testing your code using different PHP environments.

-Custom PHPCS your can find in the `.packages/composer/phpcs-ruleset/PluginName/ruleset.xml`.
+Custom PHPCS your can find in the `.phpcs.xml`.

 Your can check PHPCS using a CLI:
 ```